epfl-lara/leon/doc/tutorial.rst

 then navigate the space of programs interactively.
 Select the `Inequality split` between the two input variables.
-The system will apply this inference rule, and transform the program with one choose into a program that performs case analysis and then performs `choose` in each branch.
-For individual branches try to resolve it using the `CEGIS` rule, which searches for small expressions and tries to find the one that satisfies the specification.
-Use `Equivalent Inputs` and `Unused Inputs` as needed, since they are generally a good idea to apply.
-Once all subgoals are resolves, select `Import Code`.
+The system will apply this inference rule, and transform the program with one `choose` into a program that performs case analysis and then performs `choose` in each branch.
+For individual branches we can try to resolve them using the `CEGIS` synthesis rule, which searches for small expressions and tries to find the one that satisfies the specification.
+We can use `Equivalent Inputs` and `Unused Inputs` as needed, since they are generally a good idea to apply.
+Once all sub-goals are resolved, select `Import Code`.
+Note that you can import any of the intermediate steps in exploration: the program with `choose` is valid in Leon, and it can even be executed, thanks to run-time constraint solving for the cases containing `choose`.

 **Question:** Use interactive exploration to synthesize `sort3` function by performing inequality splits in the interactive interface.
+Given three variables, you will need to perform inequality splits on their pairs until the tuple to be returned is known thanks to the tests performed in the code.
+This is a somewhat tedious process, but relatively easy, and the result is guaranteed to be correct.

 Defining Lists and Their Properties
 -----------------------------------